 Refugees| Mental Healthcare

-Although its authorisation to work in the country expired in June, Doctors Without Borders (MSF) continued to provide financial and technical support to local NGOs working on the Syrian-Turkish border.
+Not authorised to operate directly in Turkey since June 2016, in 2017 Doctors Without Borders (MSF) provided financial and technical support to local NGOs working with Syrian refugees.

 Turkey continues to host the world’s largest refugee population, with more than 3.7 million currently living in the country.
 Around 94 per cent of Syrian refugees in Turkey live outside camps and have limited access to basic services.